In this article, you’ll discover how to create engaging Instagram copy that generates interest and increases your profits.

 A good Instagram copy consists of three main components – it provides context, adds personality, and motivates your followers to take action.

-As much as we want to put all the emphasis on the visual component of Instagram, the copy is what pursues your audience to engage and ultimately purchase your product(s).
+As much as we want to put all the emphasis on the visual component of Instagram, the copy is what persuades your audience to engage and ultimately purchase your product(s).

-As you can see in the image below, all three components of strong copy have been met.
+As you can see in the image below, all three components of strong copy have been met: context, personality, and call to action.

 Context – 100% plush cushioning.
 360 degrees of comfort.